michaldanielewicz/michaldanielewicz/README.md

 1. VBA Excel Automation Components
 2. Blackjack implemented in Python
 3. Triangle in C++
-4. Image processing - algorithm used for object detection for varnishing machine
+4. Image processing - algorithm used for object detection for varnishing machine (PLC)
-5. HMI design of Uni-One project
+5. HMI design of Uni-One project (PLC)
-6. Uni - Air - air preparation system
+6. Uni - Air - air preparation system (PLC)
-7. Snake game on the CNC machine - implemented in Structured Language (PLC).
+7. Snake game on the CNC machine - implemented in Structured Language (PLC)

 ### 📫 Feel free to contact me day and night at:
 - <a href="https://www.linkedin.com/in/michaldanielewicz/">linkedin</a>: michaldanielewicz